ALASdoo/alasdoo.uiskel/README.md

     <xsl:value-of select="$tabletleftcolumndown"/>

-Use the parameter for an if statement:
+Use the parameter for an if-statement:

     <rules if="$tabletleftcolumndown">
 or: